Information for Visitors

 Are children allowed in worship?

-Children, age 3 through second grade, are invited to come forward for the Children’s Sermon during worship, and to then depart for Children’s Worship Time.
-All children will return during the offering.
+Children, age 3 through third grade, are invited to come forward for the Children’s Sermon during worship, and to then depart for Children’s Church.

 Parents are also free to keep their children with them throughout the service, regardless of their age.